Lina Wertmüller died in December 2021, aged 93.

-Lina Wertmüller is not seen around very often, she rarely gives interviews and – although her brave movies challenge politics in the most provocative and disruptive way – she never took part in any sort of political parade: she just creates masterpieces and lives her best life.
+Lina Wertmüller is not seen around very often, she rarely gives interviews and – although her courageous movies challenge politics in the most provocative and disruptive way – she never took part in any sort of political parade: she just creates masterpieces and lives her best life.

 And it’s always been like that.

-It’s been like that all through the many decades she’s been making the history of worldwide cinema directing more than 20 films, it was like that when she started her career as a screenwriter and director assistant for Federico Fellini in La Dolce Vita.
+It’s been like that all through the many decades she’s been making the history of worldwide cinema directing more than 20 films, and it was like that when she started her career as a screenwriter and director assistant for Federico Fellini in La Dolce Vita.

 That would be like asking Steven Spielberg where he gets his ball caps from.